somewhatabstract/checksync/CONTRIBUTING.md

 #### Automated

 To ensure code quality, we use prettier, flow, eslint, and jest.
-These are all executed on commit, so don't worry if you forget to run them before you commit your changes.
-They are also executed when you submit a pull request to ensure contributions meet our code quality standards.
+These are all executed when you submit a pull request to ensure contributions meet our code quality standards.

-To execute these operations outside of a pull request or commit operation, you can use `yarn`.
+To execute these operations outside of a pull request, you can use `yarn`.

 - `yarn flow`
 - `yarn lint`
 - `yarn test`
 - `yarn test:integration`

-If you make changes that change snapshots, you may need to run tests with the `-u` options and commit the updated snapshot files along with the rest of your contribution.
+If you make changes that change snapshots, you may need to run tests with the `-u` jest option and commit the updated snapshot files along with the rest of your contribution.

 💭**REMEMBER** If you would like to contribute code changes to the project, first make sure there's a corresponding issue for the change you wish to make.